-Because we already run projects in over 60 countries around the world, we often have aid workers already nearby when a natural disaster strikes.
+Because we already run projects in more than 65 countries around the world, we often have aid workers already nearby when a natural disaster strikes.
 They are supported by ‘Emergency Teams’ on permanent standby in headquarters, who are experts at doing quick assessments and organising immediate response.

 Medical and logistical supplies, in the form of pre-packaged kits ready for rapid deployment, are stored in warehouses in key locations worldwide, and a roster of experienced staff willing to drop everything and leave immediately to work in a disaster means we can be there where people need us as quickly as possible.
 Urgent medical cases cannot wait.

 As an organisation, we pride ourselves on the incredible support of our donors.
 Our funding structure relies on lots of regular donations from hundreds of thousands of individuals around the world who give us money every month.
 This gives us the flexibility – and the ready cash – to respond to emergencies as they happen rather than setting up individual funding ‘pots’ for each separate crisis.

 It is rare for us to solicit funds from the public for a single crisis – we take the decision to do so collectively and very carefully because we have offices in over 20 countries around the world and we want to make sure that we responsibly only raise what we will need to spend.

 In 2004, following the Indian Ocean Tsunami, MSF found itself very quickly over-funded for the work we needed to do (people had either died or didn’t have extensive medical needs and the global public response was massively generous).

 This was despite closing our appeal after just a few days.
 We are now very cautious about matching ‘earmarked’ funding with operational budgets.
 We judge very carefully how much we’ll need for our work and how much the public might give us.